MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-This example generates a new collection from an instance:
+These are the same expression, but the latter is a lambda style expression, which some may find more readable.
+These example generates a new collection:

 ```
 select(json("{'name': 'jack', 'age': '15'}"), x, concat(x.key, ':', x.value))
+select(json("{'name': 'jack', 'age': '15'}"), x=> concat(x.key, ':', x.value))

 ```

-And returns the result **['name:jack', 'age:15']**.
+And return the result **['name:jack', 'age:15']**.

 <a name="setPathToValue"></a>